Personal Support Worker Program and Supportive Care Program

 - Complete the learning objectives, tests, assignments and all other forms of student work, with honesty and professional integrity;

-- Attend class, lab and field experience as scheduled;
+- Attend class, lab and clinical field experience as scheduled;

 - Actively engage in classroom, lab, and clinical learning processes;